 Your senior dog may not have the same health he did when he was a puppy or teenager.
 If your dog suffers from arthritis, hip dysplasia, circulation issues, spinal injuries, or other conditions that affect his joints, he may be a good candidate for a heated bed.
 The heat from the bed can help soothe pain, making it an ideal place to rest.
 Buy an orthopedic heated version for added comfort and support.
 However, dogs that are unable to get up easily may struggle to remove themselves when they become uncomfortably hot, so be sure to always supervise the dog’s use of the bed.

 Not every breed was blessed with a coat such as the Siberian Husky to keep them warm during the winter.
-Thin, tiny, or dogs with no fur, will benefit from heated beds.
-They will be able to stay warm through even the coldest winter nights thanks to their warm beds.
+Dogs that are small, have thinner fur, or don’t have fur will benefit from heated beds the same way a fluffier dog’s coat would keep them warm.

 Chances are you may have a heated blanket at home for when you get cold.
-However, you should never use the same blanket on your dog due to the differences in our body temperatures.
-Heated dog beds heat up safely for a dog’s needs and work on low voltage making them safe for canines.
+Although it might be tempting, you should never share your heated blanket with your dog.
+Instead, you’ll want to get them their own heated dog bed due to the differences in our body temperatures.
+Heated dog beds heat up to a safe temperature for a dog’s needs, and work on low voltage making them safe for dogs.

-Heated beds come in a variety of styles, which allows you to pick one that is suitable for your pet.
-There are some that require an outlet to be plugged into and others that are wireless.
-Some come as heating pads that can fit inside a crate.
 When buying a heated dog bed, make sure it has a chew-resistant cord and a removable bed cover to wash easily when needed.
 Always confirm that all cords are out of the dog’s reach to avoid injury.
 If you are using a heated bed for a puppy, be extra careful and always supervise use.
+Supervised use of heated dog beds is always the best way to go, and regular dog beds should be the go-to for overnight sleeping.
 As always, make sure to follow any safety directions on the product to avoid possible injuries.